Jygsaw/comfortfood-next/README.md

 (note: May be slow to start up from hosting service hibernation)

 ## TODO
+- [ ] Fix Card to build links relative to a card's primary id
+    - [ ] cards for draft content link to the draft as a primary source instead of as a draft
 - [ ] investigate route and cache invalidation
     - [ ] quickly revisiting content creation pages after navigating away displays data from previous load
+    - [ ] test case
+        - edit draft name
+        - save
+        - preview draft
+        - click "back" in browser
+        - verify stale old name displayed
 - [ ] implement better error feedback for user interactions
 - [ ] style html tags in bulk via tailwind configuration
     - [ ] see https://tailwindcss.com/docs/functions-and-directives#layer